Emkacf/dogecoins-faucet/README.md

 You can see this faucet on http://faucet.dogecoins.pl/

 I'm just a newbie so I will appreciate your help with further developing this faucet.
-You can also visit our official polish Dogecoin portal http://dogecoins.pl and give us donation in DOGE to keep our faucet full of money.

 You can donate us: DPJ3BjZoZBY36wq1R5kS7SAV1UaQRLHQV3